Sri Lanka Discovery

 Day 1 - Negombo and arrival in Sri Lanka

-Arrival in Colombo, and transfer to a beach-side resort at nearby Negombo on the island’s west coast for some relaxation time after your flight.
+Arrival in Colombo, and transfer to a well-appointed beach-side resort at nearby Negombo on the island’s west coast for some relaxation time before your local-style welcome dinner.

 Airport transfers are included if you purchase the 'with flights' package.